Vietnam Free Expression Newsletter No. 35/2024 – September 14-23

 Nguyen Vu Binh

 Journalist Nguyen Vu Binh has chosen not to appeal his seven-year sentence for allegedly engaging in “anti-state propaganda.”
-Former political prisoner Le Anh Dung, released recently, told Project88 that the most probable reasons are: 1.
+Former political prisoner Le Anh Hung, released recently, told Project88 that the most probable reasons are: 1.
 Binh doesn’t believe it would make any difference to appeal with the judicial system of Vietnam being what it is; 2.
 It would be better for Binh to get out of Hoa Lo Detention Center and be in a real prison where conditions are relatively better; an appeal would only lengthen Binh’s suffering in Hoa Lo Detention Center by several more months.

-Dung says a typical cell at Hoa Lo, although designed to hold only about 20 people, usually has more than 40, and sometimes up to 50 detainees.
+Hung says a typical cell at Hoa Lo, although designed to hold only about 20 people, usually has more than 40, and sometimes up to 50 detainees.
 Due to the crowded and unsanitary conditions, many detainees develop skin diseases and other physical ailments.
 Binh is known to have high blood pressure and lately has been diagnosed with diabetes.
 A former editor for The Communist Magazine, Nguyen Vu Binh was imprisoned for the first time in 2002 for alleged “espionage” and sentenced to seven years in prison.
 However, he was granted early release in 2007, just a few days before then-President Nguyen Minh Triet’s visit to the U.S.

 Nguyen Phuong Hang, former CEO of the Dai Nam conglomerate, was released from prison on Sept.
 19, three months early.
 In 2022, Hang and four co-defendants were convicted of “abusing democratic freedoms” for conducting a series of 57 live streams on YouTube which allegedly attacked the reputation of numerous celebrities, singers, actors, journalists and others.
 Hang did not appeal her sentence.
 In court, she apologized for her actions and paid restitutions to the victims.
 Hang was sentenced to three years in prison.
 She was released early due to “good behavior,” according to state media.